qzhuae/MarkdownNotes/ECON4124Final.md

 Finding: In second-price auction with perfect information and IPV, a player's bid equal to her valuation weakly dominates all her other bids.
 Then, there is a NE where each type of every player bids her valuation $\beta_i(v) = v$.

+Exercise: Find a NE of a second-price sealed-bid auction in which player i wins regardless of her value. (bid max)

+**First-price Auction with IPV**
+Observation: the bid of $v_i$ by type $v_i$ of player $i$ weakly dominates any bid greater, but is weakly dominated by any such lower bid.
+- If type $v_i$ bids $

 ## Some Stuff from Jiang Wenda